April Winchell

-April Terri Winchell (born January 4, 1960) is an American voice actress and radio host.
+April Terri Winchell (born January 4, 1960) is an American actress, voice actress and comedian.
 Since 1996, she has been the voice of Clarabelle Cow.

 Early life

-Born on January 4, 1960, in Whitestone, New York, but raised in the Greater Los Angeles Area (primarily Woodland Hills), Winchell is the daughter of inventor, ventriloquist and comedian Paul Winchell and his second wife, actress-writer Nina—née Ventimiglia—Russell.
+Born on January 4, 1960, in New York but raised in the Greater Los Angeles Area (primarily Woodland Hills), Winchell is the daughter of inventor, ventriloquist and comedian Paul Winchell and his second wife, actress-writer Nina—née Ventimiglia—Russell.
 In her weblog writings and appearances on radio, Winchell describes her childhood with many references to the great talent of her father as well as the many disturbing incidents owing to his mental health issues.

 Winchell attended Sequoia Junior High School, North Central Michigan College. and Orange Coast College, where, in August 1977, her "vivacious acting and full-throated singing" as the female lead in OCC's summer theater production of the Michael Stewart-Jerry Herman musical, Mack and Mabel, found an enthusiastic audience in Los Angeles Times critic Richard Buffum.